sultanarif-p/Basic-Components-of-a-Web-Layout/README.md

 ## About the Project:

 You've to basically make components which are used often in a website.
-For eg. Navbar, Sidebar, Alert box, Carousel, Pagination etc.
+For eg. Navbar, Sidebar, Alert box, Carousel, Pagination etc. You'll definitely learn a lot from this project.

-You'll definitely learn a lot from this project.
-This project will be divided into to parts:
+This project will be divided into two parts:

 1. Basic HTML,CSS and JavaScript.
 2. ReactJS